-Open Landscapes and Hearty stops in Skåne
+Open Landscapes and Hot Spots in Rural Skåne

 The province of Skåne in the southernmost part of Sweden serves up a smörgåsbord of choices for herbivores.
 We spent a few days exploring the northwest and the southeast of “The Provence of Sweden”.